usnistgov/fireflow/COMMON_ISSUES.md

 ## "Split" offsets in *HEADER*

-This refers to offsets in the HEADER which set their start to a non-zero interger and their end to zero.
+This refers to offsets in the *HEADER* which set their start to a non-zero integer and their end to zero.
 This can happen if the end offset is greater than 8 digits, which presumably means it (and the beginning offset) are stored in *TEXT* where the 8-digit limit does not apply.

 The standards specify that **both** offsets should be moved to *TEXT* in cases like this and that the *HEADER* offsets should be set to `0,0`.

-Set the flag `squish_offsets` to treat such offsets as `0,0`.
+Enable `squish_offsets` to treat such offsets as `0,0`.
 Note this only applies to the *DATA* and *ANALYSIS* offsets since *TEXT* must fit within the first 99,999,999 bytes.
-This should also only happen with FCS 3.0+ files.
+This should also only happen in FCS 3.0+ files.

 ## Negative offsets in *HEADER*

-In practice, the most common case of this seems to be `0,-1` which some people (quite logically) interpret to be an "empty" segment.
+In practice, the most common case of this seems to be `0,-1` which some vendors (quite logically) interpret to be an "empty" segment.

-This stems from the fact that the ending offset refers to the last byte of the segment, so `0,0` is actually a 1-byte segment (not an empty segment).
+This stems from the fact that the ending offset refers to the last byte of the segment, so `0,0` is actually a 1-byte segment (not empty).

-Set `allow_negative` to round any negative numbers up to 0, which will force the above case to become `0,0`.
+Set `allow_negative` to set any negative numbers up to 0, in which the above case to become `0,0`.

 ## Missing required *TEXT* offsets